 "Snowdawn?
 Snowdawn, please wake up!"

 "Flamepool?"
-Snowdawn crooked, opening her eyes.
-She expected to hear the sounds of battle cries and see the night sky, but all she saw was the way of a den.
+Snowdawn croaked, opening her eyes.
+She expected to hear the sounds of battle cries and see the night sky, or maybe even see a bunch of starry cats standing over her, but all she saw was the wall of a den.

 "Where am I?"

 "The medicine den," Flamepool answered.
 "You were hurt pretty badly.
 I thought...I thought you wouldn't make it..."

 Snowdawn looked around the den.
 There were multiple cats in nests, some sleeping, some being simultaneously treated by Mallowfeather.
 They all looked beaten and battle worn with wounds covering their bodies.
 One of Sunheart's eyes was closed shut, four slash marks over it.